This is Part 1 of our Autoimmune Protocol (AIP) Diet series. The other posts in this series include:

 Now, it seems we have arrived to my intended purpose of this post, which is whether or not the diet worked for me personally.
 I’ve already dropped a few hints about my experience with this diet, but there’s much more to it, and this blog post turned out to be way longer than expected… so I am now going to turn this into a series.

-The next post (Part 2) will be a detailed rendition of my first and second experience with a full 30-day strict AIP diet.
-Stay tuned!
-I hope to post it by next week (12/13 at the latest).
+The next post (Part 2) is a detailed rendition of my first and second experience with a full 30-day strict AIP diet.
+Click below to read:

 LIKE THIS POST?
 SHARE IT AND SAVE IT TO YOUR FAVORITE PINTEREST BOARD!